Big Data Platform

 When using the SQL engine, the view opens in the Data Explorer perspective listing the rows or the values of the analyzed data according to the limits set in the data explorer.

-If the Data Explorer perspective is missing from the Studio, you must install certain SQL explorer libraries that are required for data quality to work correctly, otherwise you may get an error message.
+If the Data Explorer perspective is missing from Talend Studio, you must install certain SQL explorer libraries that are required for data quality to work correctly, otherwise you may get an error message.

-For further information about identifying and installing external modules, see the Talend Installation and Upgrade Guide.Warning: The data explorer does not support connections which has empty user name, such as Single sign-on of MS SQL Server.
+For further information about identifying and installing external modules, see Installing external modules to Talend Studio.Warning: The data explorer does not support connections which has empty user name, such as Single sign-on of MS SQL Server.
 If you analyze data using such connection and you try to view data rows and values in the Data Explorer perspective, a warning message prompt you to set your connection credentials to the SQL Server.

-When using the Java engine, the view opens in the Studio listing the number of the analyzed data rows you set in the Analysis parameters view of the analysis editor.
+When using the Java engine, the view opens in Talend Studio listing the number of the analyzed data rows you set in the Analysis parameters view of the analysis editor.

 From this view, you can export the analyzed data into a CSV file:

-- Click the icon in the upper left corner of the view.
+- Click in the upper left corner of the view.

 A dialog box opens.